niilokekkonen/Matemathics/README.md

 # Math

 Currently serves only two purposes.
-To calculate the missing side of a triangle.
+To calculate the missing side of a triangle, angles and solves a right triangle if only one side and one angle are known
-It also calculates the angles inside of that triangle.

 # Features